songtaoshi/large-scale-lm-tutorials/README.md

 # large-scale-transformers
-Examples of large scale transformers modeling (for KISTi presentation)
+Tutorials of large scale transformers modeling (for KISTi presentation)